quacklinhui/NLPAssignment2/README.md

 The model is trained using the following commands.
 ```
-python Q1_main.py --cuda --epochs 6           # Train a LSTM on Wikitext-2 with CUDA
+python Q1_main.py --cuda --epochs 6           # Train the FNN on Wikitext-2 with CUDA
 python generate.py                         # Generate samples from the trained FNN model.
 ```